How can I reinvigorate team meetings, so they are dynamic and productive?

 How can you keep team meetings focussed and productive?

 Do you find it challenging to keep people focussed on what you’re trying to achieve?
 Does the discussion sometimes go off track or get derailed?
-Maybe you find people are talking at cross-purposes as they contribute to the meeting, or that their responses can lead the discussion away from the critical issue you need to focus on.

-The lack of focus may be caused by the way the agenda is structured around topics, rather than focussing on the question you need to pay attention to, or the issue to be resolved.
-As you plan for meetings, and think about the outcome you need from the meeting, what question could you include on the agenda to encourage people to focus their attention?
-Shifting to a question based approach can help people focus on what really matters.
+As you plan for a meeting, and think about the outcome you need from the meeting, what question could you include on the agenda to encourage people to focus their attention?
+What question could you offer to people to help them focus on what really matters?

 Could this approach make online meetings better?